 This policy is subject to change at any time should Federal regulations require.

-Each student's Financial Aid Status is calculated upon receipt of their Free Application for Federal Student Aid (FAFSA), as well as at the end of each semester if a student has submitted a FAFSA and attempted coursework.
-Students that have not met the Satisfactory Academic Progress Criteria as outlined in this document are notified via their student email account and WebAdvisor.
+Each student's Financial Aid SAP Status is calculated upon receipt of their Free Application for Federal Student Aid (FAFSA), as well as at the end of each term if a student has submitted a FAFSA and attempted coursework.
+Students that have not met the Satisfactory Academic Progress requirements as outlined in this document are notified via their student email account and Self-Service.

 To maintain financial aid eligibility, students must meet all Satisfactory Academic Progress criteria as outlined below: